INTEL promises help in UP's computer revolution

 This battery operated PC would be useful in the common service centres which have been proposed to be established in over 16,000 villages of the state as part of the Core Infrastructure Projects development scheme of the government.

-The Minister said company's South Asia MD R K Amar Babu was also in favour of setting up chip designing centre identifying huge presence of related institutions in Noida, UP.
-The company has also agreed to in principle to establish a high-level hardware checking laboratory in the state.
+The Minister said INTEL's South Asia MD R K Amar Babu was also in favour of setting up chip designing centre identifying huge presence of related institutions in NOIDA, UP.
+INTEL has also agreed to in principle to establish a high-level hardware checking laboratory in the state.

-The IT Minister said, with the help of the Central Government, as many as 16,300 villages would have Citizen Service Centres (CSCs) during the next three years.
-These centres would select the enterpreuners at their level for the establishing the Common Service Centres.
+The IT Minister said with the help of the Central Government, as many as 16,300 villages would have Citizen Service Centres (CSCs) during the next three years.
+These Centres would select the enterpreuners at their level to establish Common Service Centres.

 The back-end computerisation scheme to provide services through the common service delivery centres in rural areas would be able to provide employment to at least 80,000 educated youths of the villages, Mr Rana said.